About Totnes Canoe Club

-Club membership provides access to the club equipment, advice and training, club trips and events and BCU third-party insurance for canoeing activities.
+Club membership provides access to the club equipment, advice and training, club trips and events and BCU third-party insurance for club activities.

 You can attend one pool session as a guest but should become a club member after that time.